Jorginho Paulista

-Jorge Henrique Amaral de Castro known as Jorginho Paulista or just Jorginho (born 20 February 1980) is a former Brazilian footballer who has played as a left-sided defender or midfielder.
+Jorge Henrique Amaral de Castro known as Jorginho Paulista or just Jorginho (born 20 February 1980) is a Brazilian former footballer who has played as a left-sided defender or midfielder.

 Club career

 Udinese and loans

 Discovered by PSV after 1997 FIFA U-17 World Championship, he joined Udinese on loan in January 1999.
 As the club run out of non-EU quota, Jorginho was unveiled as new player at the start of 1999–2000 season along with Warley with European Union status.

 Jorginho made his debut on 28 November 1999, against Roma as starter, the match Udinese lost 0–2 to Roma at home.

 He also moved back to Brazil on loan to Atlético Paranaense and played twice at 2000 Copa do Brasil.